 There aren't many clearer differences than that!

-The lesson here is obvious enough... if such small differences in molecular structures have such big real effects then... beware of man made alterations.
+The lesson here is obvious enough... if such small differences in molecular structures have such vast effects then... beware of man made alterations.

 The fact is progestins behave in the body in radically different ways to progesterone itself.
 The only similarity between progestins and the natural hormone is their ability to maintain the endometrium (the lining of the uterus).

-This also means they can be patented and sold for exhorbitant prices.
+This also means they can be patented and sold for exorbitant prices.

 The natural hormone has no toxic side effects.
 However, the progestins and progestogens are potentially highly toxic because of their altered molecular structure.
 Some of the known side effects are...